Ashish-gupta2006/todo-list-app/README.md

 # todo-list-app :
-This is a simple and responsive  Todo List Web Application built using HTML , CSS and JavaScript.
+A simple To-Do List Web Application built using HTML, CSS, and JavaScript.
+Allows users to add and delete daily tasks.

 # Features :
 - Add Task